cs0320-f25/typescript-csv-awu164/README.md

 - #### Step 1: Brainstorm on your own.

 - Parser does not check if the comma is within a quotation.
 If it is, then the string should not be split along that comma.
-- Parser does not accept user input as to whether the first line of the CSV is the column headers.
+- Parser does not accept user input as to whether the first line of the CSV is a header row.
-- Parser does not allow the user to decide which format, string[][] or Person[], they want to store their results in.
+- Parser does not allow the user to decide which format, string[][] or T[], they want to store their results in.
 - Parser does not validate whether the data in the CSV is in the desired format (eg. “30” instead of “thirty”).

 - #### Step 2 and 3: Use an LLM to help expand your perspective.

     Include a list of the top 4 enhancements or edge cases you think are most valuable to explore in the next week’s sprint.
 Label them clearly by category (extensibility vs. functionality), and include whether they came from you, the LLM, or both.
-Describe these using the User Story format—see below for a definition.
+Describe these using the User Story format — see below for a definition.

     Include your notes from above: what were your initial ideas, what did the LLM suggest, and how did the results differ by prompt?
 What resonated with you, and what didn’t?
 (3-5 sentences.)

-    Making sure that blank space in the CSV file is reflected in the resulting array (so it’s not ignored)
+    - Making sure that blank space in the CSV file is reflected in the resulting array (so it’s not ignored)
         - From LLM
         - functionality
-    Checking for commas within quotations
+    - Checking for commas within quotations
         - From LLM and me
         - functionality
-    Checking the length of each row to make sure it’s consistent with the header row
+    - Checking the length of each row to make sure it’s consistent with the header row
         - From LLM
         - functionality
-    Parser checking if user wants to include first line in resulting data
+    - Parser checking if user wants to include first line in resulting data
         - From Me
         - Extensibility

     User Story
-    - “As a user, I can parse data from a CSV file so I can easily extract parts of this data to use in my research project.”
+    - “As a user, I can parse data from a CSV file so I can easily extract parts of this data to use in my research project, while being certain that this data is formatted correctly”
     - Acceptance Criteria:
         - Whenever the CSV file includes blank space/rows, that blank space is reflected in the output data so as to show where data may be missing
         - Whenever there are commas within quotations, those commas should be treated as a part of the data.